MicrosoftDocs/azure-docs/articles/active-directory/active-directory-playbook-building-blocks.md

 ### Considerations

 1. Above [Tutorial](active-directory-saas-servicenow-tutorial.md) refers to old Azure AD management experience.
 But PoC is based on [Quick start](active-directory-enterprise-apps-whats-new-azure-portal#quick-start-get-going-with-your-new-application-right-away) experience.
-2. If the target application is not present in the gallery, then you can use bring your own app.
+2. If the target application is not present in the gallery, then you can use "Bring your own app".
 Learn more: [What's new in Enterprise Application management in Azure Active Directory: Add custom applications from one place](active-directory-enterprise-apps-whats-new-azure-portal.md#add-custom-applications-from-one-place)

 ## SaaS Password SSO Configuration